 Our research project, “Tackling Urban Vulnerability: Lessons for Building Community Resilience and Climate Justice in Washington, DC,” aims to fill that gap, by exploring the connective tissue between social justice and climate change and revealing the urban dimensions of climate vulnerability and resilience in DC.
+We take an explicitly anti-racist and abolitionist approach to thinking through climate justice.
 Our team comprises two professors and a Master’s student, and you can learn more about us here.

 What does our project study?

 Our project focuses on the current abilities of DC residents to withstand short-term and long-term risks.
 By short-term risks, we mean environmental emergencies such as inclement weather (storms, flooding, and heatwaves) and power outages, and by long-term risks, we mean incremental and ongoing adverse events, such as displacement due to gentrification, redevelopment and housing foreclosures.

 We hope to discover the ways that communities cope with these risks, how prepared or unprepared they feel, and the internal resources communities tap for support, day-to-day and in times of crisis.
 We are particularly interested in discovering how social support systems, civic organizations, and other networks foster cohesiveness and resilience within communities.

 What is our methodology?